TKShade/CineReserve/README.md

 * ability to click on seats to choose them as reserved
 * ability to write customer info ie. phonenumber and name and number of tickets/seats
 * ability to save that information so that you can see that those seats are reserved when you book for the next customer
+* Booking screen has text fields for typing in customer info on top and underneath a scrollable list of movie pictures sorted after which movie airs closest to the time of booking